 Since OMIT basically says that Mary Jane scammed Mephisto, this creates a little Fridge Horror.
 Many comic fans can tell you that Mephisto's Berserk Button is getting cheated out of his deals.
 He has a tendency to take horrible, horrible revenge on someone who screwed him out of what he wanted.
 In other words, some horrible, painful event in Mary Jane's life was probably caused by Mephisto taking Revenge by Proxy on her.

 For that matter, why didn't he make a deal with Doctor Doom at that point?
 For all that Doom is a villain, he can relate with desperately wanting to save someone you hold dear, given how he went out of his way to save his mom from Mephisto.
-In fact, Doom would have been the very FIRST person to warn Peter against making any sort of deals with Mephisto, because they are never as clear cut as he presents them, while Doom at least always exposes clearly what he offers and what he expects in return.
-But no, Peter dismissed the idea because of Doom being EVIL.
-Yes, because THE DEVIL totally isn't also evil, is he?
-Apologies, but this Troper's forehead has a date with the nearest wall...
+In fact, Doom would have been the very first person to warn Peter against making any sort of deals with Mephisto, because they are never as clear cut as he presents them, while Doom at least always exposes clearly what he offers and what he expects in return.
+But no, Peter dismissed the idea because of Doom being 'evil'.
+As opposed to, you know, Mephisto the Boy Scout.

 Also, at what point in the creative process for the story was the idea "Time-traveling supervillain" not accepted?
 Seriously, if you want to do this kind of story fine, but for cryin' out loud, goofy ideas are better than mind-numbingly bad ones.